-But not every VPN is trustworthy.
+But not every VPN is trustworthy and dependable.
 In this article, we’ll review the best VPNs for Canada based on the following criteria:

 - The VPN provider is not incorporated in any Five Eyes country